-I am a story book.
-I am writing it a page at a time, a minute, hour, and day at a time.
+“My life is a story book.
+I am writing it a page at a time, a minute, the hour, and a day at a time.
 Sometimes I don’t know what to write.
 But I am the author, with or without choice.
-Does this story sound familiar? — Guru Tua
+Does this story sound familiar?” — Guru Tua

 You are a story book, too.
 If you read this, you are in my story too.
 Are you ready for a plot change?
 We each have our own chapter.
 What will you write next?

 My friends and those who love me help me create this story.
 They help me make edits as I go along.
 They remind me of the best parts of my story.

 It really helps to remember the delightful parts of my story.
 I re-read them now and then.
 I see and hear your beautiful story.
 It encourages me to keep writing mine.” — Guru Tua